TheXik/Ad-on-Wheels/DOCS/Usecases/Company/FindDriversForAdCampaign/UseCase007.md

-## Use Case: Find Drivers for Ad Campaign

-**Actor:** Registered Company User

-**Description:** The company user navigates to the Find Drivers page, reviews driver applications for a specific ad campaign, and accepts suitable drivers to drive for them.

-**Preconditions:**
+# UC07: Review Driver Applications

+**Addresses:** FR.17, FR.18.

+A company user lists the pending driver applications for any of the company's campaigns and accepts or declines each one individually.
+An accepted driver appears in the campaign's participant list and becomes eligible to exchange messages with the company in the context of that campaign (per UC05 / FR.21).

+## Actors
+Company.

+## Preconditions
-- User is logged in as a company
+- The user is logged in with a Company account.
-- Company has at least one ad campaign exists
+- The company has at least one campaign.
-- One or more drivers have applied to the selected campaign

-**Flow:**
+## Basic Flow
-1. The User navigates to the Find Drivers page.
+1. The user navigates to the **Find Drivers** screen.
-2. The system retrieves and displays campaigns in Recruiting state.
+2. The system fetches the company's campaigns that have at least one pending application.
-3. User selects the desired campaign.
+3. The user selects a campaign.
-4. The system fetches all driver applications for that campaign.
+4. The system loads the pending applications for that campaign and displays, for each application, the driver's name, vehicle information, and rating.
-5. The system displays applications in a list with filters (location, rating, mileage) and sorting options.
-6. User applies filters or search to narrow down the list.
+5. The user optionally applies filters (vehicle type, rating, location) or sorting.
-7. User selects a driver to view the profile card.
-8. The system displays driver details (vehicle type, compliance history, ratings, projected reach).
+6. The user selects a single application to review; the system shows the driver's full profile (compliance history, projected reach).
-9. User clicks Accept or Reject on the driver profile.
+7. The user taps **Accept** or **Decline** on the application.
-10. The system records the decision, updates the campaign’s “drivers needed” counter.
-(It could send a notification to the driver)
+8. The system persists the decision, updates the campaign's participant list (on accept) or application log (on decline), and decrements the remaining-driver-slots counter on accept.
-11. Steps 6–10 repeat until the user finishes selecting drivers.
+9. Steps 6–8 repeat until the user finishes the review session.

-**Alternative Flow:**
-2.a.
-If no campaigns are in Recruiting state.
+## Alternative Flows

-     The system shows “No recruiting campaigns available.”
+**2a.
+No campaigns with pending applications.** The system shows "No recruiting campaigns available" and offers a shortcut to create a new campaign (FR.15).

-4.a If no applications exist for the selected campaign.
-    The system shows “No drivers have applied yet” and offers a **Share Campaign** action.
+**4a.
+No applications yet for the selected campaign.** The system shows an empty state with a **Share Campaign** action.

-**Postconditions:**
-- Acceptations (or rejections) are sent to selected drivers
-- Campaign’s “drivers needed” count is updated
+**8a.
+Accept or decline request fails.** The platform preserves the previous state (the application remains `pending`) and surfaces an error to the user.
+The remaining-driver-slots counter is not changed.

+## Postconditions
+Each processed application is persisted with its new status (`accepted` or `declined`).
+Accepted drivers are added to the campaign's participant list and become eligible for messaging (UC05) and for counting toward the campaign's participant cap.